mikros-dev/mikros/README.md

 Building a service using the framework's SDK must adhere to the following points:

-* Have a struct where mandatory methods according to its category must be implemented;
+* Having a structure where mandatory methods according to its category must be implemented;
 * Initialize the SDK correctly;
 * Have a configuration file, called `service.toml`, containing information about itself and its functionalities.